 By the rushing, crushing, flushing, gushing Waimakariri River.’

 This 1860 poem by Canterbury politician and poet Crosbie Ward refers to the engineer William Bray, who predicted that the Waimakariri River would break its banks and run through Christchurch.
-His prediction came true in February 1868, when the river overflowed into the Avon River and other old stream channels, flooding parts of the city.
+His prediction came true in February 1868, when the Waimakariri overflowed into the Avon River and other old stream channels, flooding parts of the city.

-In April 1938, a flood in Hawke’s Bay left the lower Esk valley buried under metres of silt.
+In April 1938, a flood in Hawke’s Bay left the lower Esk Valley buried under metres of silt.
 The disaster spurred an effort to control floods, resulting in the Soil Conservation and Rivers Control Act 1941.
-This pioneering legislation, as well as the later Water and Soil Conservation Act of 1967, authorised catchment boards to deal with complete river systems – both carrying out river control works and controlling erosion in their catchments.
+This pioneering legislation, as well as the later Water and Soil Conservation Act of 1967, authorised catchment boards to deal with complete river systems – both in carrying out river control works and in controlling erosion in their catchments.

 In 1991, the Resource Management Act turned over flood control to regional and territorial authorities as part of their obligation to avoid or mitigate natural hazards.

 A number of techniques are used in New Zealand to control rivers.
-Thousands of kilometres of stopbanks have been built to keep high river levels within the channels; this has allowed dense settlement of areas such as Christchurch, the Hutt Valley and the Heretaunga Plains.
+Thousands of kilometres of stopbanks have been built to keep high river levels within the channels; this has allowed dense settlement of areas such as Christchurch, Hutt Valley and the Heretaunga Plains.
 Christchurch, for example, is situated mainly on a flood plain.
-It occupies part of the huge alluvial fan of the Waimakariri River, which has frequently changed course, sometimes shifting as far south as Lake Ellesmere.
+It occupies part of the huge alluvial fan of the Waimakariri River, which has frequently changed course, sometimes entering the sea as far south as Lake Ellesmere.
 Stopbanks now keep the Waimakariri in one place along the northern edge of the fan.